• Skip to primary navigation

 • Fold the beaten egg whites into the almond flour mixture until the mixture is well combined and becomes a sticky dough.

 • Using a small cookie scoop (size 60), scoop dough ball.
-Roll the dough until you have a smooth ball and then roll it in the granulated sugar.
-The balls should be just a bit over 1 inch wide in size.
+Use your hands to roll the dough until you have a smooth ball and then roll it in the granulated sugar.
+The balls should be just a bit over 1-inch wide in size.
 Place the cookie balls onto the baking sheet, spacing them about an inch and a half apart.
 Repeat until your sheet is full.

 • Bake in the oven for approximately 16-18 minutes or until bottoms are lightly golden and tops are firm to the touch.